Dynamically Scaled Activation Steering: Broader Impact Statement

 This work presents a tool for selectively inducing or mitigating behaviors in generative models.
-As such, it can be used by benign actors to reduce the generation of offensive content and promote an ethical behavior, while more malicious actors could use it for censorship or jailbreaking.
-Overall, we believe that our work improves control and understanding of the behavior of generative models, which can help making these models more transparent, fair, and tailored to user needs.
+As such, it can be used by benign actors to reduce the generation of offensive content and promote an ethical behavior, while more malicious actors could use it for censorship or jailbreaking. \rebuttaltmlr{This dual-use potential is inherent to activation steering as a whole rather than specific to \method, which only governs \textit{when} an existing steering map is applied and adds no new capability for producing harmful content.} Overall, we believe that our work improves control and understanding of the behavior of generative models, which can help making these models more transparent, fair, and tailored to user needs.

 \FloatBarrier